How to make a Decentralized Cryptocurrency Exchange?

 Here we shed some light on these standout features one by one.

 Control of funds

-Since Decentralized Exchanges have no governing body looking over the functioning of the exchanges, all funds and currency that moves over the network are controlled by the users themselves.
+Since decentralized exchanges have no governing body looking over the functioning of the exchanges, all funds and currency that moves over the network is controlled by the users themselves.
 The participants in the platform have complete control over their funds.
 Sure, there is more work involved in maintaining and updating your accounts on your own, but it makes you the true owner of your currency, which should be the case.